1980s: Video gaming

-Popular video games include Pac-Man, Super Mario Bros., The Legend of Zelda, Final Fantasy, Castlevania, Metroid, Mega Man, Donkey Kong, Frogger, and Tetris.
+Popular video games include Pac-Man, Super Mario Bros., Adventure, The Legend of Zelda, Final Fantasy, Dragon Warrior, Out Run, Manic Miner, Donkey Kong, Frogger, and Tetris.

 Pac-Man was the first game to achieve widespread popularity in mainstream culture and the first game character to be popular in his own right.

 Handheld electronic LCD games was introduced into the youth market segment.
 The primary gaming computers of the 1980s emerged in 1982: the Commodore 64 and ZX Spectrum.

 Nintendo finally decided in 1985 to release its Famicom (released in 1983 in Japan) in the United States under the name Nintendo Entertainment System (NES).
 It was bundled with Super Mario Bros. and it suddenly became a success.
 The NES dominated the American and Japanese market until the rise of the next generation of consoles in the early 1990s, causing some to call this time the Nintendo era.
 Sega released its 16-bit console, Mega Drive/Genesis, in 1988 in Japan and in North America in 1989.

 In 1989, Nintendo released the Game Boy, a monochrome handheld console.